 The extra money you spend on Pampers is used to create and manufacture better materials and features.
 You may still be able to get away with Luvs for your child, but Pampers go the extra mile.

 Here are some of the features you would appreciate:

 On the Pampers Swaddlers, which are often used for newborns and younger babies, there is a clear and helpful wetness indicator on the front.

 Pampers also have a particular model called Baby Dry which has an extra sleep layer for keeping baby even drier, especially overnight.
 Whether your baby needs this is something you will have to try.
 Ultimately, it is always each parent’s choice.

 Let’s face it, kids never stay still.
 Even when they are first born they will kick their legs and squirm like crazy.
 At least all the ones I have seen.
 Maybe you are lucky and have a zen-like monk for a baby?
 I doubt it.

 Not to mention the cut out for the belly button nub that you get on newborns.
-Another great features to have when you are using them for your newly born baby.
+Another great feature to have when you are using them for your newly born baby.

 Pampers also tend to be a bit softer than Luvs, which makes sense as they cost more and have invested more in the materials they use.
-Swaddlers in particular are aimed at younger babies and their liners are considered by many to be one of the softest on the market.
+Pampers Swaddlers, in particular, are aimed at younger babies and their liners are considered by many to be one of the softest on the market.

-According to Pampers and sales data, hospitals also prefer them for newborns for this reason along with many others (like the belly button cut out and wetness indictator).
+According to Pampers and sales data, hospitals also prefer them for newborns for this reason along with many others (like the belly button cut out and wetness indicator).